 Frozen cooked meatballs are one of the best convenience foods.
 They can be found at most major grocery stores.
 Another option is the next time you make meatballs, double your recipe and freeze half of the meatballs.
 For this recipe, you can use plain meatballs, wild rice meatballs, Italian style meatballs, or any homemade meatballs.
 Choose whichever protein you prefer, including turkey, beef, chicken or a combination of meats for the meatballs.

 You can certainly add more ingredients to this recipe if you'd like.
-Vegetables like baby carrots, chopped onion, minced garlic, or green beans would be a delicious and healthy addition.
+Vegetables like baby carrots and green beans or extra seasonings such as chopped onion and minced garlic would all be a delicious and healthy addition.

 Place the frozen meatballs in a 4 to 5-quart crockpot.